ckeditor/ckeditor4-docs/docs/guide/dev/features/basicstyles/README.md

 ## Basic Text Styles Demo

-See the [working "Basic Text Styles: Bold, Italic and More" sample](https://sdk.ckeditor.com/samples/basicstyles.html) that showcases the usage and customization of basic text formatting.
+See the {@linksdk basicstyles working "Basic Text Styles: Bold, Italic and More" sample} that showcases the usage and customization of basic text formatting.

 ## Related Features